pegasystems/pega-helm-charts/docs/Deploying-Pega-on-AKS.md

 A deployment takes about 15 minutes for all of the resource configurations to complete; however a full Pega Platform installation into the database can take up to an hour.
 To follow the progress of an installation, use the dashboard; for subsequent deployments, you will not need to do this.

-21. (Only for installations) On the Kubernetes dashboard, select **Jobs**, locate the **pega-db-install** job, and click the logs icon located on the right side of that row.
+15. To view the status of an installation, on the Kubernetes dashboard, select **Jobs**, locate the **pega-db-install** job, and click the logs icon located on the right side of that row.

     After you open the logs view, you can click the icon for automatic refresh to see current updates to the install log.

-22. To see the final deployment in the Kubernetes dashboard after about 15 minutes, refresh the pega namespace pods.
+16. To see the final deployment in the Kubernetes dashboard after about 15 minutes, refresh the **mypega** namespace pods.

 ![](media/f7779bd94bdf3160ca1856cdafb32f2b.png)

 A successful deployment will not show errors across the various workloads.
-The pega Namespace and Overview view shows charts of the percentage of complete tiers and resources configurations.
-A successful deployment will have 100% complete Workloads.
+The **mypega** Namespace **Overview** view shows charts of the percentage of complete tiers and resources configurations.
+A successful deployment will have 100% complete **Workloads**.

 ![](media/0fb2d07a5a8113a9725b704e686fbfe6.png)